Rishav-Agarwal/abierto/README.md

 1. `Fork` and `Clone` this repository.
 2. Move to the root directory of the project(> abierto).
 3. Run the command- `npm install` in your terminal.
-4. Create a file named `.env` in the `client` folder(> abierto/client).
+4. Create two files named `.env`.
+One in the `client` folder(> abierto/client) and other in the `server` folder(> abierto/server).
 It contains the private keys for the APIs used.
 The list of environment variables is listed below.
 5. To start the development server, run the command- `npm run dev` in your terminal.
 6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.